Decentralized Sporadic Federated Learning: A Unified Algorithmic Framework with Convergence Guarantees: Decentralized Sporadic Federated Learning

 \subsection{Key Takeaways from \texttt{DSpodFL}}

-\textbf{Interpreting sporadicity.} The novelty of our framework lies in the integration of two sporadicity terms (i.e, indicator variables $v_i^{(k)}$ and $\hat{v}_{ij}^{(k)}$) to model the impacts of resource heterogeneity in DFL.
-Specifically, a client can achieve computational efficiency by setting $v_i^{(k)} = 0$ in iterations where computing new SGDs {at client $i$} does not significantly benefit the \textit{statistical/inference} performance of the decentralized system.
-Similarly, a pair of clients can achieve communication efficiency by setting $\hat{v}_{ij}^{(k)} = 0$ when using link $(i,j)$ at iteration $k$ for exchanging model parameters among clients $i$ and $j$ does not considerably improve the {statistical/inference} performance of the system.
-This incorporation of sporadicity increases the degrees of freedom {\tt DSpodFL} accounts for, thereby distinguishing it from the literature in Sec.~\ref{sec:related}.
+\textbf{Interpreting sporadicity.} The novelty of \texttt{DSpodFL} in the integration of the two sporadicity terms (i.e, \begin{small}$v_i^{(k)}$\end{small} and \begin{small}$\hat{v}_{ij}^{(k)}$\end{small}) to model the impacts of resource heterogeneity and dynamics in DFL.
+Specifically, client $i$ may set \begin{small}$v_i^{(k)} = 0$\end{small} for computation efficiency in iterations where computing a new SGD is not feasible or does not significantly benefit the \textit{statistical/inference} performance of the decentralized system.
+Similarly, a pair of clients can set \begin{small}$\hat{v}_{ij}^{(k)} = 0$\end{small} for communication efficiency when using link $(i,j)$ is too costly at iteration $k$ relative to local resource availability and/or expected performance impact.
+These two key parameters \begin{small}$v_i^{(k)}$\end{small} and \begin{small}$\hat{v}_{ij}^{(k)}$\end{small} can vary arbitrarily over the training process according to decisions made by clients independently over time.
+This incorporation of sporadicity increases the degrees of freedom {\tt DSpodFL} accounts for, thereby distinguishing it from the literature in Sec.~\ref{sec:related} (See Appendix~\ref{appendix:remarks:super} for further remarks).

-\textbf{Unifying existing work.} The difference between our methodology and other DFL algorithms is illustrated in Fig.~\ref{fig:sys_diag}.
-There, we observe how the other approaches are subsumed by our \texttt{DSpodFL} framework, as they correspond to different values of the indicator variables $v_i^{(k)}$ and $\hat{v}_{ij}^{(k)}$.
-Moreover, we note that local updates and aggregations in the DGD (Fig.~\ref{subfig:dgd}) and DFedAvg (Fig.~\ref{subfig:dfedavg}) methods are carried out in a deterministic fashion, while sporadicity is introduced to them in RG (Fig.~\ref{subfig:rg}) and \texttt{DSpodFL} (Fig.~\ref{subfig:dspodfl}).